itu-devops/lecture_notes/sessions/session_08/Slides.md

+Maybe a final conceptual challenge: what stack and architecture do you use for your logging infrastructure?

 # Practical Principles

-There are four main practical principles
+There are four main practical principles that you should apply when adding logging to your system.

 ## A process should not worry about storage